rafaelmartins/octokeyz/README.md

 ## F.A.Q.

+### How to implement a more complex client software?

+Please check the Golang [API documentation](https://pkg.go.dev/github.com/rafaelmartins/b8/go/b8).

 ### How to use this keypad to control `OBS`, similarly to what the `Stream Deck` does?

-You can write event handlers that interact with `OBS` by using the `goobs` library: https://github.com/andreykaipov/goobs
+It is possible to write Golang code that interacts with `OBS` by using the `goobs` library: https://github.com/andreykaipov/goobs.
+This library could be easily integrated with our [Golang client library](./go/b8/).